yizhen-zhang/VG-Bert/README.md

 ```

 ## Evaluation
-See two jupyter notebooks in `evaluation/script`.
+We include the jupyter notebook scripts for running evaluation tasks in our paper.
+See README in `evaluation/`.